CloudForgeCI/cfc-core/docs/ONBOARDING_QUICK_START.md

 ### What You Get

-- ✅ Jenkins on Fargate (no server management)
+- ✅ Application on Fargate (no server management)
 - ✅ Public ALB (internet accessible)
 - ✅ EFS storage (persistent data)
 - ✅ Auto-scaling (1 task)